DevBrianKE/Wk4-Code-Challenge-Flatdango---Movie-Theater/README.md

 - **Movie Details**: Provides detailed information about a selected movie.
 - **Buy Ticket**: Allows users to purchase tickets for a movie, with the available tickets decreasing upon purchase.
 If the movie is sold out, the button will display "Sold Out."
 - **Update Movie Details**: Click on a movie in the menu to replace the currently displayed movie's details with the new movie's details.
-- **Sold Out Indicator**: When a movie is sold out (no available tickets remaining), the button text will change to "Sold Out"

 ## Technologies Used
 - **HTML**: For the structure of the web pages.